 A topic review that discusses antibiotic-associated diarrhea is also available.
-(See "Patient information: Antibiotic-associated diarrhea caused by Clostridium difficile (Beyond the Basics)".)
+(See "Patient education: Antibiotic-associated diarrhea caused by Clostridium difficile (Beyond the Basics)".)

 Diarrhea caused by infections usually results from eating or drinking contaminated food or water.
 Signs and symptoms of infection usually begin 12 hours to four days after exposure and resolve within three to seven days.
-(See "Patient information: Food poisoning (food-borne illness) (Beyond the Basics)".)
+(See "Patient education: Food poisoning (foodborne illness) (Beyond the Basics)".)

 Diarrhea not related to an infection can occur as a side effect of antibiotics or other drugs, food allergies, gastrointestinal diseases such as inflammatory bowel disease, and other diseases.
 In addition, there are many less common causes of diarrhea.
 A summary of the various common causes of diarrhea is available in the table (table 1).

 DIARRHEA SYMPTOMS — A person with diarrhea may be mildly to severely ill.
 A person who has mild illness may have a few loose bowel movements but otherwise feels well.
 By contrast, a person with severe diarrhea may have 20 or more bowel movements per day, happening up to every 20 or 30 minutes.
 In this situation, a significant amount of water and salts can be lost, seriously increasing the risk of dehydration.
 Diarrhea may be accompanied by fever (temperature greater than 100.4ºF or 38ºC), abdominal pain, or cramping.

 DIARRHEA HOME CARE